 Sounds harsh?
 It is.
 Sometimes it’s for a valid reason, like if you’re applying for a position that requires a high level of attention to detail or excellent written communication skills.
 Other times, it’s an easy way for recruiters to narrow down an unreasonably large applicant pool.

-Fix It: To quickly find (and fix) any issues with your resume, run it past Score My Resume and apply secure in the knowledge that your resume is effective and that silly errors haven't torpedoed your chances of landing that dream job.
+Fix It: To quickly find (and fix) any issues with your resume, upload it to the tool below — it’ll identify any mistakes and provide suggestions for improvements.
+This way, you apply secure in the knowledge that your resume is effective and that silly errors haven’t torpedoed your chances of landing that dream job.